 - Artificial Intelligence (AI) Resources: There are now websites that will generate semi-unique material that resembles original material.
 Since technology is available to create this content, technology is also available to detect this content.
-Make no mistake, this is plagiarism.
+Make no mistake; this is plagiarism.
 If you submit work that is not your own, original material, it will be considered plagiarism and receive a grade of zero.
-The incident will also be detailed to the Dean of Students for disciplinary actions.
-If material is marked as AI generated material, it is the student's responsibility to prove the material generated is their own work and not the work of AI or from another source. - Certain assignments will require the student to share comments about course material.
+The incident will also be detailed to the Dean of Students for disciplinary action.
+If material is marked as AI generated material, it is the student's responsibility to prove the material generated is their own work and not the work of AI or from another source.

+- The students will be using AI chatbots to complete assignments during the course.
+The instructor will provide instructions and access to chatbots to be used in the course. - Certain assignments will require the student to share comments about course material.
 If comments are pasted into the comment section of the assignment, the assignment will be given a grade of zero. - Any student found to be in violation of the academic honesty policy could immediately be dropped from the course.